 In this Section the behavior of the calculated equivalents circuits is analyzed.
 The aim is to check if the calculated circuit models reproduce the experimental data of the solar panels included in the manufacturer's datasheet.
-In order to produce results, the equivalent circuits of the solar panels have been modeled using Simulink Matlab as shown in figures 5,6 Obviously, the mentioned circuits are characterized by the parameters already calculated in experimental results .
-Several simulation have been performed at different temperature and irradiation levels, calculating the output voltage curve in each case.
-The results thereof are included in Figures 7.As shown in figure .8 Measured I\V curve of the of photovoltaic panel for maximum power $P{MPP}$ it's the actual power can be delivered from the panel and the effect of temperature .
+In order to produce results, the equivalent circuits of the solar panels have been modeled using Simulink Matlab.
+Obviously, the mentioned circuits are characterized by the parameters already calculated in experimental results.
+Several simulations have been performed at different temperature and irradiation levels, calculating the output voltage curve in each case.
+The results thereof are included in Figures 6-8.
+As shown in figure .6 Measured I_V curve of the of photovoltaic panel for maximum power $P{\rm MPP}$ it's the actual power can be delivered from the panel and the effect of temperature.

-Fig. 8 Simulated I-V curve of different illumination of Solar cell at 25° C
+Fig. 6 Simulated I-V curve of different illumination of Solar cell at 25° C

 As shown introduction high temperature reduce the open circuit voltage and output current should be the same.
-And in figure .10 simulated output voltage of solar module during the day and the effect of high temperature appear for the output voltage.
-The seeped voltage measured using automatic load in sunlight on day .In figure.
-9 the simulation of the cell in Matlab and the I-V characteristic curve of the cell calculated at different illumination of Solar cell at 25° C.
+And in figure .7 simulated output voltage of solar module during the day and the effect of high temperature appears for the output voltage.
+The seeped voltage measured using the automatic load in sunlight on a day.
+In figure.
+8 the simulation of the cell in Matlab and the I-V characteristic curve of the cell calculated at different illumination of Solar cells at 25° C.